 Anton Rosen was bord in 1859 in Horsens on Jutland.
 First he was educated as a brick layer and made his way via the technical school in Copenhagen to the school of architecture, where he graduated in 1882.

 Anton Rosen has put his finger print on Copenhagen through many of his buildings.
 The most famous ones are the Ørneapotheket, a farmacy on Vestergade, the water tower next to the fabric factory and of course the Savoy Hotel.
 Savoy Hotel’s building is also called the Løvenborg, the front facade has been protected and is maintained to reflect the original style.
-Just next to the town hall square is the Palace Hotel and on Strandvej is the administrative building of Tuborg, all of which are famous buildings of his.
+Just next to the town hall square is the Palace Hotel and on Strandvej is the former administrative building of Tuborg, all of which are famous buildings of his.